• Skip to main content

 Steps to make batter.

-3. Transfer the mix to a mixing bowl.
+3. Transfer the mix to a large mixing bowl.
 Whisk in brown sugar and white sugar.
 This will cool down the chocolate mixture.

 4. Add eggs and salt.
 Whisk well until combined and sugars are dissolved.
-I used hand whisk.
+I used a hand whisk.
 Watch video.

 Steps to bake brownie.